shoeper/seafile-docs/changelog/server-changelog.md

 * [fix] Fix support for PostgreSQL
 * [fix] Fix SQLite database locking problem
 * [fix] Fix the shared folder name is not changed after removing the old share, renaming the folder and re-sharing the folder
-* [fix] Fix sub-folder accidentially show the files in parent folder when the parent folder contains more than 100 files
+* [fix] Fix sub-folder accidentally showing the files in parent folder when the parent folder contains more than 100 files
 * [fix] Fix image preview navigation when there are more than 100 entries in a folder
-* [fix] Fix bug when admin searching unexisting user
+* [fix] Fix bug when admin searches an inexistent user
-* [fix] Fix jpeg image display in IE10
+* [fix] Fix JPEG image display in IE10
 * Add support for online view of mov video files
 * Make web access token expiring time configurable
 * Add an option on server to control block size for web upload files